-Other agencies, quasi-governmental entities, and incorporated municipalities should be involved in the debris management process.
-Representatives from these groups shall be invited to the County's annual coordination meeting so that the County is aware of cleanup activities in other jurisdictions.
-In addition, in the event of a hurricane, weekly or bi-weekly meetings need to be held to update the agencies on the debris cleanup progress.
+Representatives from each agency will be invited to the County's annual coordination meeting so that the County is aware of cleanup activities in other jurisdictions.
+In the event of a disaster event, weekly or bi-weekly meetings need to be held to update the agencies on the debris cleanup progress.